aas-core-works/design-docs/docs/index.md

 However, they are still useful for the future developers!
 For example, parts of the code might be clearer when the initial design decisions are considered.

-## Contributing

-If you want to contribute to the documentation, please see [CONTRIBUTING.md].

-[CONTRIBUTING.md]: CONTRIBUTING.md